Right Of Entry – Visas for Family members of EU nationals… “shall be issued free of charge”

 It means that by European law, family members of EU nationals holding valid passports must be given unobstructed freedom of movement throughout all European countries.
-This implies that the charging of fees constitutes to an financial obstruction and thus a contravention of the directive.
+This implies that the charging of fees constitutes to a financial obstruction and thus a contravention of the directive.

-This is why Embassies provision a means for EU spouses and family members to obtain visas free of ‘any’ charges.
-An entirely free service should therefore be facilitated for any Family member of an EU national that can reasonably prove their relationship ( marriage / birth certificate, UKBA residence permit/letter etc.)
+This is why Embassies provision a means for EU spouses and family members to obtain Schengen visas free of ‘any’ charges.
+An entirely free service should therefore be facilitated for any Family member of an EU national that can reasonably prove their relationship ( marriage / birth certificate, UK residence permit/letter etc.)